alonitac/DevOpsBootcampUPES/tutorials/linux_intro.md

 ## Block devices and standards streams

-Let’s take a closer look on the `/dev` directory:
+Let's take a closer look on the `/dev` directory:

 ```console
 myuser@hostname:~$ ls -l /dev